 Passengers travelling by air with infants will be pleased to note that you can keep collapsible buggies with you until you board the aircraft.
 In some resorts the terrain limits their usefulness; you may wish to consult our reservations staff on this.

 High tea, the main meal of the day for children under 11 years old, is usually at 5pm, however this can vary by property and details will be given on arrival.
 Dinner in our chalets is strictly for adults and teenagers only, and children under 11 years of age are not allowed at the dinner table unless a chalet has been booked exclusively by one group.
 In our own-run hotels, children from 8 years can join adult dinner and have the adult meal.
 Christmas dinner and sometimes meals on arrival nights are the only other exceptions.
 In our partner hotels, there are no age restrictions on meals.

 A cot and highchair are automatically provided for all infants free of charge in our own-run chalets and hotels.
 There may be a local charge payable in partner hotels.
 Our cots and accompanying mattresses are normally of the folding ‘travel cot’ type.
 If you prefer to harness your child into a highchair, please bring a harness with you.
 For children aged 2 years or over who require a cot and/or highchair, the request must be made at the time of booking and confirmed to us in writing.

 i) Baby alarms

-These items can be very useful in chalets and Exclusive Hotels and we recommend that concerned parents bring their own alarms and adaptor plugs.
+These items can be very useful in chalets and hotels and we recommend that concerned parents bring their own alarms and adaptor plugs.

 j) Childproofing and Children’s supervision